Donate- The Gift List

 Orphans ProgrammeSadly, losing one or both of your parents is all too common for the children of sub-Saharan Africa.
 This leaves children in a very vulnerable situation with little chance of affording secondary education, paying for medical fees or even having money for a balanced diet.The Orphans and Vulnerable Children programme seeks to assist these families in paying for their schools fees and providing school supplies.
 This provides much needed assistance to families who would otherwise struggle and at the same time is much more sustainable than taking them into care.We work with three partners in the OCV program: Chinsali UCZ (a local church), the KFT in Isoka and the Arise in Ndola.Arise, NdolaArise's aim is to empower orphans and vulnerable children.
 The support Arise gives is mainly focused on education and providing opportunities for guardians to work themselves out of poverty.Orphans and vulnerable children are helped practically in providing them with a good education and spiritually / emotionally through discipleship classes and counselling.
 The youngest children in Arise are sponsored to attend Kapumpe Christian Primary School while sponsorship is also sort for older children who for the time being are education in local community and government schools.
 Sponsorship provides the most needy children with school fees, uniform, books and stationery.Arise seeks to build strong and meaningful relationships with the people in the project by meeting with them on a regualar basis.
 Arise both visits the homes of guardians and organises gathering for the children each week.
 Arise is also able to meet specific individual needs as they occur.

-Kapumpe Christian Primary SchoolKapumpe is a Bemba word which means 'Eagles' and we want all KOP (Kaniki Orphans Project) children to rise up from the poverty that entangles their lives and gain a fresh new perspective on life, we really believe they can soar!We three:eighteen are partnering with KCPS to fund the fees of some the first intake of pupils."Kapumpe Christian Primary School is due to open in September 2013 and will use a UK based curriculum incorporating Zambian culture, history, art, and geography as appropriate.
+Kapumpe Christian Primary SchoolKapumpe is a Bemba word which means 'Eagles' and we want all Arise (formerly Kaniki Orphans Project) children to rise up from the poverty that entangles their lives and gain a fresh new perspective on life, we really believe they can soar!We three:eighteen are partnering with KCPS to fund the fees of the first intake of pupils."Kapumpe Christian Primary School opened in January 2014 and uses a UK based curriculum incorporating Zambian culture, history, art, and geography as appropriate.
 A strong emphasis in the early years will be placed on work through play and developing independent thinking.
 We will apply a theme-based cross-curricular approach to learning which will ensure learning is purposeful and meaningful.
 Subjects will all be linked into a relevant context.
 English will be the language of instruction from the beginning.
 The children will be encouraged to express themselves freely and enjoy being who God made them to be.
 By providing a well-rounded and stimulating education, the school will broaden the horizons of our children, giving them hope for the future and a solid Christian foundation.We want to help release children from the poverty and disadvantage that tethers so many families and enable them to rise up to new heights and gain a new perspective on life.
 Kapumpe Christian Primary School will provide an environment where these children can meet Jesus Christ and develop a personal relationship with Him."

 KFT Pre-SchoolIn Zambia